November 5: Today in Royal History

 November 5, 1802 – Death of Leopold I, Prince of Lippe in Detmold, Principality of Lippe, now in North Rhine-Westphalia, Germany; first buried at the Church of the Redeemer in Detmold, his remains were later moved to the Mausoleum at the Büchenberg in Detmold

 As a child, Leopold’s lack of strength of character, lack of interest, lack of concentration, and a tendency to mental disorders became apparent.
 In 1782, Leopold’s father died and the fourteen-year-old succeeded him.
-In 1790, Leopold’s mental disorders interfered in his role as reigning prince and he was deemed legally incapacitated and placed under guardianship.
+In 1790, Leopold’s mental disorders interfered with his role as reigning prince and he was deemed legally incapacitated and placed under guardianship.
 In 1795, the guardianship was conditionally lifted after Leopold’s condition improved.
 Leopold married Princess Pauline of Anhalt-Bernburg in 1796 and the couple had two sons.
 Because of Leopold’s tenuous mental condition, Pauline became his governmental adviser and colleague.
-Within the next few years, Leopold developed intestinal tuberculosis and his mental disorders returned with memory loss.
+Within the next few years, Leopold developed intestinal tuberculosis, and his mental disorders returned with memory loss.
 He died at the age of 34 and his five-year-old son Leopold II, Prince of Lippe succeeded him with his mother Pauline very capably acting as Regent of the Principality of Lippe.

 Unofficial Royalty: Leopold I, Prince of Lippe